vkcode7/CSharp/Async Programming.md

 2. Responsive applications that give the illusion of multitasking.
 3. Efficient utilization of resources.
 Note that thread creation is lightweight in comparison to spawning a brand new process.

 Example: As a concrete example, consider the example code below.
-The task is to **_compute the sum of all the integers from 0 to <code>Int32.MaxValue</code></em></strong>.
+The task is to ***compute*** the sum of all the integers from 0 to <strong><em><code>Int32.MaxValue</code></em></strong>.
 In the first scenario, we have a single thread doing the summation while in the second scenario, we split the range into two parts and have one thread sum for each range.

 ```c#
 using System;